duckduckgo/p5-app-duckpan/README.md

 Once the environment has been built, **the DuckPAN client is installed and ready to go.** You can now clone the instant answer repos and start developing/testing.

+If you run into any issues, please file an issue in the [duckpan-vagrant issue page](https://github.com/shedd/duckpan-vagrant/issues).

 ##### Quick Overview of key Vagrant CLI commands

 There are a couple of key Vagrant commands that you'll use to manage your environment.